WebKit/explainers/texttracks/README.md

 2. reduce the bandwidth cost of delivering all this custom javascript;
 3. allow websites to (re)gain the ability to respect system conventions or user preferences re: display of captions and subtitles;
-4. websites no longer need to to duplicate user settings re: how captions and subtitles get displayed;
+4. websites no longer need to duplicate user settings re: how captions and subtitles get displayed;
 5. let websites (re)gain the ability to hook into platform features like picture-in-picture and media fullscreen;